raffaelschmid/xai-adversarial-attack/README.md

 # Explainable AI - Adversarial Attack

-The project is hosted [here](https://github.com/raffaelschmid/xai-adversarial-attack)

 The purpose of this project was to accomplish an assignment given during [Explainable AI](https://www.fhnw.ch/de/weiterbildung/technik/explainable-ai) course at [FHNW](https://www.fhnw.ch).

+The project can be easily viewed [here](https://github.com/raffaelschmid/xai-adversarial-attack)

 ## Project